 Trustee Jason Lohmeyer and his family moved to Jewel Park in 2008.
 He and his wife, Corryn, have been married since 1996.
 Their daughter, Kendall, attends North Barrington Elementary in the Chinese Immersion program.
 Jason has volunteered at JourneyCare Hospice and was involved in other community organizations, prior to living in Barrington.

 Jason currently works at CVS Health in the Specialty department, driving various strategic initiatives.
 Since 2001, he has held various roles there, including Director of Finance for a $10+ billion division.
 Jason earned his BS in Business (Accounting & Business Administration) from the University of Kansas, and his MBA from DePaul University with a concentration in Finance.
 He is a non-practicing CPA, passing it his first attempt.
 Jason has served as a Member of the Barrington Firefighters’ Pension Board for six years, helping oversee the pension fund and evaluating disability applications.
-Jason, elected in 2015, is currently serving his first term on the Board of Trustees.
+Jason was first elected to the Village Board of Trustees in 2015.